-Colonial City of Granada (Nicaragua)
+Granada: Colonial City (Nicaragua)

-Colonial City of Granada (Nicaragua)
+Granada: Colonial City (Nicaragua)

 Posted in:

 Granada is a city in southwestern Nicaragua that lies on the shore of Lake Nicaragua and at the foot of the Mombacho Volcano.
-It is historically one of Nicaragua's most important cities both economically and politically, with a rich colonial heritage, as seen in its architecture and structure.
+It is historically one of Nicaragua's most important cities, both economically and politically, with a rich colonial heritage, as seen in its architecture and structure.

-Historically, the city had a thriving Indigenous population.
-In 1524, the city was renamed Granada, ostensibly the first European city in mainland America.
 Unlike other cities that claim the same distinction, the city of Granada was not only the settlement of the conquest but also a city registered in official records of the Crown of Aragon and the Kingdom of Castile in Spain.

-Granada, Nicaragua was historically the sister capital in Central America to Antigua Guatemala.
+Granada, Nicaragua, was historically the sister capital in Central America to Antigua, Guatemala.
 During the colonial period, the city maintained a flourishing level of commerce with ports on the Atlantic Ocean, through Lake Nicaragua (a.k.a.
 Cocibolca) and the San Juan River.

-The city was also where William Walker, the American filibuster, took up residence and attempted to take control of Central America as a ruling president.
-Walker usurped the presidency of Nicaragua in 1856, made Granada the center of his attacks and his headquarters.
-He sacked and burned the city in 1857 when and where he was ultimately defeated by a coalition of Central American armies.
+Walker usurped the presidency of Nicaragua in 1856, making Granada the center of his attacks and headquarters.
+He sacked and burned the city in 1857 when and where a coalition of Central American armies ultimately defeated him.

 Most of Granada's streets are narrow, as the city evolved centuries before the advent of motorized vehicles.
 It is typically Spanish in appearance and is laid out in a rectangular grid.
 Among its houses are many fine mansions.
-The city’s churches are massive and some are ornate.
+The city's churches are massive, and some are ornate.

 In 2003, the government of Nicaragua submitted the city of Granada for consideration as a future UNESCO World Heritage Site with a mixed cultural and natural designation.